-Why I Love Salad of Dutch Carrots, Hummus and Soft-Boiled Eggs
+Why I Love Dutch Carrot Salad with Hummus and Soft-Boiled Eggs

 Dutch carrots make an appearance in my household on a very regular basis.
 They are so sweet and full of flavour and goodness.
 They are also quite simply put, pretty, which makes them the perfect vegetable to make a salad with.

 I wanted to soften the crunch of the carrot with something creamy but didn’t want any dairy.
 Hummus was the perfect solution and combining it with oozing egg yolks just gave every mouthful the textures I was looking for.